The Fatal Love-Spot

 and told us we would share her room that night.

-her slender neck was soft and smelt of basil,
+her slender neck was long, and her elating

 and we hoped that we'd be getting